WebberZone/better-search/readme.txt

 * Bug fixes:
 	* Fixed a bug where post titles in search results were not highlighted properly.
+	* Fix for highlighting when Seamless Mode is off.
+	* Only highlight words > 2 characters.
+	* Words with double or single quotes are properly highlighted.

 = 4.0.2 =